FortinetCloudCSE/azure-202-advanced/content/3_Chapter-Three/3_2-azure-user-credentials.md

 weight: 1
 ---

 These are the credentials that are used throughout the session.
-It is recommended you open this page in a new tab for quick reference.

 ## Azure Portal Login

 - U:  <vwanXX@fortinetcloud.onmicrosoft.com>  (User Specific)
-- P:  You will be given a unique token for login.
+- P:  A unique token will be provided for login.
 Please use the token as password.

 ## Linux host username and passwords